davber/pandocgen/README.md

 ## Helper Files

-The helper files reside in the `input` directory, so if you build from a directory other than the top directory of this project, please provide a symbolic link to that `input` directory, so that Pandoc can find those files.
+The helper files reside in the `input` directory.

 The helper files are: